brevia-ai/brevia/docs/config.md

 * `QA_FOLLOWUP_SIM_THRESHOLD`: a numeric value between 0 and 1 indicating similarity threshold between questions to determine if chat history should be used, defaults to `0.735`
 * `QA_NO_CHAT_HISTORY`: disables chat history entirely if set to `True` or any other value
 * `SEARCH_DOCS_NUM`: default number of documents used to search for answers, defaults to `4`
+* `QA_RETRIEVER`: optional configuration for a custom retriever class, used by `/chat`  endpoint, it's a JSON string defining a custom class and optional attributes; an example configuration can be `'{"retriever": "my_project.CustomRetriever", "some_var": "some_value"}'` where `retriever` key must be present with a module path pointing to a valid retriever class extending langchain `BaseRetriever` whereas other constructor attributes can be specified in the configuration, like `some_var` in the above example

 ## Summarization